 Dealing With the “I’d Like to Speak to a Manager” Conundrum

-One of the most tricky positions that difficult customers put advisors in is when they ask to speak to a manager.
+One of the most tricky positions that difficult customers put advisors in is when they want to speak to a manager or supervisor.

 Most of the time, the call will descend into this state, but in some cases, the customer will ask to be put straight through to the manager.

 Both scenarios can be difficult to navigate, but in the video below, Lee Jones, Sales Director at Elev-8 Performance, shares some great advice for dealing with this difficult situation.

 More great pieces of advice for dealing with the “I’d Like to Speak to a Manager” request include:

 - Create a call-escalation policy – Advisors can panic when they don’t understand what you expect from them in terms of whether they should escalate the contact or not.
 So take Lee’s advice from the video above, turn it into a flow diagram and share it with advisors as a useful visual aid.

 - Lay out the rest of the call – When a customer asks for an escalation, but you – as the advisor – are confident that you can solve the query, tell them that in a non-confrontational, humble way.
 Lay out what you are planning to do to help them, step by step, and ask the customer if they are happy for you to follow that process (nicely!).

 - Analyse the cause of the request – When leaders have to deal with a call escalation, they should consider the coaching or process gap that led to the customer making the request – especially if it is a repeat cause.
 Knowing this and acting on it will prevent the issue from cropping up again.

 Yet there is far more to dealing with difficult customers than handling call escalations, as we explore in our seven key strategies below.